SCUBA NETWORK STAFF

-Martha is a NAUI Course Director and SDI Instructor Trainer. and has dove all over the world from Fiji to Curacao, Canada to Costa Rico and everywhere in between!
+Martha is a PADI Instructor, a NAUI Course Director and SDI Instructor Trainer. and has dove all over the world from Fiji to Curacao, Canada to Costa Rico and everywhere in between!

 Course Director, Instructor Trainer

 Swim and Scuba's former owner and resident PADI Course Director, Steve "Scuba Steve" Scigliano has been diving for over 40 years.
 He is also an SDI-TDI instructor and DAN Dive Emergency Specialist.

 He brings a wealth of Northeast Dive experience and know-how to the scuba divers and Instructors he trains.
 Steve helped set up the beach 8th Dive Site in the Rockaways, sinking the dive cages at the pier.